Netflix/chaosmonkey/docs/Configuring-behavior-via-Spinnaker.md

 two (2) days, which means that on average Chaos Monkey will terminate an instance every two days for each group in that app.

+The lowest permitted value for mean time between terminations is one (1) day.

 Chaos Monkey also has a *minimum time between terminations*, which defaults to one (1) day.
 This means that Chaos Monkey is guaranteed to never kill more often than once a day for each group.
 Even if multiple Chaos Monkeys are deployed, as